A family wedding was taking place and I was tasked with taking my mother-in-law Joyce, to the event.

 I suggested that we take her wheelchair to the wedding since she is quite unsteady on her feet and when she is walking, if I allow her to, she clasps my wrist with a vice like grip to balance herself.
 This really hurts and threatens to topple me over.
 Joyce refused the wheelchair and agreed to take her walking stick.
 Just as I was ready to leave, she said that she needed the loo and disappeared slowly, upstairs for ages and I thought, “we`re going to be late.”

 I was wearing a white jacket and a rather pleasing grey, blue and white jump suit so I looked very nice.
 Joyce handed me her stick, which incidentally she did not use at all the entire afternoon and grasped my wrist as I tried to lock her front door, which is a bit like locking up Fort Knox.
-I happened to glance down at my jacket which is just as well because there was something brown and unpleasant looking smeared on the lapel.
+I happened to glance down at my jacket which is just as well because there was something brown smeared on the lapel.
 It could only be one of two things, the second being bird pooh so I put Joyce in my car and sighing, I went back inside the house to rinse the lapel through.
 I knew we were almost certainly going to be late but I didn`t have an alternative.

 Fortunately, when we arrived at the venue everyone was gathered at the bar prior to the main event.
 Joyce said that she was hungry, no surprise there but we had to go and take our seats.

 The wedding was very sweet and tender and the groom was quite emotional and the bride looked absolutely lovely, so did her maid of honour.
 All the men were dressed in tail coats and co-ordinated colours and looked very handsome.
 Afterwards we went outside for the photographs.